Showing posts with label YouTube. Show all posts

 Friday, August 2, 2024

-The Writing Journey: First, or Third-Person?
+The Writer's Life: First, or Third-Person?
 That is the Question.

 I had a moment yesterday, when I started to question what I was doing.
 It was very specific, concerning a project that I have been working on since late last year, when I decided to try my hand at writing fiction.